benharri/benhh.com/app/blogposts/silex.md

 ---
-title: Why I chose Silex micro-framework for this website
+title: Why I chose Silex for this website
 publish_date: 2016-06-29
 published: true
+tags:
+    - PHP
+    - Silex
+    - Symfony
+    - Framework
+    - Development
 ---
 ### This is an introduction to my choice of framework in building this website.